zzsort/blarghrad/readme.md

 - The -update flag is not implemented yet.
 - Performance test.
 - Test sunlight, all command args and entity options.
-- On abandon.bsp: a few barrels have dark spots, and there is a dark plant model.

 ## Possible bugs to look for: